JamesLowther/blog/Writeups/redpwnCTF 2021.md

 I then took the link to the newly created paste and fed it to the admin bot.
 The flag then appeared as a GET parameter in the RequestBin.
 ![[../Files/inspect-me-requestbin.png]]

 When the admin bot visits our link the JavaScript within the `<script>` tag gets run.
 The script tries to create an image with the source of our RequestBin and the admin's cookie as GET parameter.
-The admin bot will then make a request to our endpoint which we can capture, thus exposing the cookie (flag).
+The admin bot will then make a request to our endpoint which we can capture, thus exposing the cookie which contains the flag.

 ## Flag
 `flag{d1dn7_n33d_70_b3_1n_ru57}`